burgdev/immichporter/README.md

 **Immichporter** exports google photos information into a database which can be used to import the information back into immich.

+> [!IMPORTANT]
+> This tool does not download any images from google photos.
+It only exports the information into a database.

 ## Installation

 Using [uv](https://github.com/astral-sh/uv) (recommended):